kipronokoech/covid-19-data-scraper/README.md

 # Conclusion

-Personally I am using this idea of scrapping this particular site to maintain a dashboard in
+Personally, I am using this idea of scrapping this particular site to maintain a dashboard in
 Google Studio.
 This is made possible by periodic scrapping and deployment (every 15 minutes).

 [Here](https://datastudio.google.com/open/1wZ1ismEZwcQCrUJq2NsPsqHrdx1EM0ak?usp=sharing) is the dashboard.

+Useful link about crontab in Linux: [link](https://opensource.com/article/17/11/how-use-cron-linux)

 Stay Safe!